Manatee History Day

 Manatee History Day is the local affiliate of National History Day (NHD), a nationwide contest designed to interest students in history and encourage them to learn about history through primary research.
 Instead of reading about a historical person or event in a textbook, students are asked to do research in the documents or materials produced during that time period.
 Students use such things as newspapers, diaries, letters, photographs, government records, and oral history interviews to answer questions about the past.
 Then, they can choose how they will present their information.
 Papers, documentaries, exhibit boards, web sites and performances are the five kinds of entries that are accepted for competition.
 Through research and analysis of their information, students make the past come alive.

 Manatee History Day is the local affiliate of the National History Day (NHD) program.
 Every year National History Day frames students’ research within a historical theme.
 The theme is chosen for the broad application to world, national or state history and its relevance to ancient history or to the more recent past.
-This year’s theme is Conflict & Compromise in History.
+This year’s theme is Frontiers in History: People, Places, Ideas.
 The intentional selection of the theme for NHD is to provide an opportunity for students to push past the antiquated view of history as mere facts and dates and drill down into historical content to develop perspective and understanding.

 The NHD theme provides a focused way to increase students’ historical understanding by developing a lens to read history, an organizational structure that helps students place information in the correct context and finally, the ability to see connections over time.

 Use the NHD Theme Information to gain a better understanding of this year's theme.

 TEACHERS and STUDENTS check out the NHD Theme Book: Click Here

 The theme book is an excellent resource for teachers and students who wish to explore specific examples of analyzing historical documents and applying topics to the annual theme.

 TEACHERS, please note: